AB 2743 and California’s Peer-to-Peer Car Sharing

 “Although I represent a particular area, the legislation that I write or support affects the entire state,” she said.
 “Anybody paying attention who wants to have a voice or ask a question should feel comfortable reaching out.”

-The Human Side of Legislation
+The Human Side of Lawmaking

 “I think it’s important that everyone knows they have a voice,” Susman said.
 “Even though you represent Downey and your local area, this is an issue that impacts the entire state.”